TangentFoxy/FindingMusic/ReadMe.md

 ## music.json

 An object of objects, each track indexed by a normalized form of its name, which is all lowercase alphanumeric characters only.
-Note that these are not enforced or formalized by the library, but convention I have adopted.
+Note that only `names` is enforced by the library.

 - `names`: A list of names equivalent to this track (some tracks have duplicate names due to formatting differences)